LDAWG-a11y/a11yWebApp/src/AAA/index.md

 To support Access and Assistance For All or for more information please contact Thomas Pocklington Trust: [EducationPolicy@pocklington.org.uk](<>)\
 \
-This video, created by youth champions provides an overview of the benefits of assisitve technology:
+This video, created by youth champions provides an overview of the benefits of assistive technology:

 <iframe width="360" height="215" src="https://www.youtube-nocookie.com/embed/r2yRs4DejyA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture;" allowfullscreen></iframe>